inrae/sturwild/README.md

 Edit the database parameters (*Administration > Application Settings*), and particulary:

 - **APPLI_CODE**: the code of your institute
-- **otp_issuer**: the code of your institute suffixed by STURWILD, to refind the code of the double-identification
+- **otp_issuer**: the code of your institute suffixed by STURWILD, to refind the code of the double-identification from the TOTP app in your smartphone.

 You can now configure the app, create groups, users, etc. When the configuration is complete, reactive the support of TOTP.